-A great landing page experience improves Google Ads campaign performance.
+The Google Ads landing page experience tool measures how useful, relevant, and easy your page is to navigate.
+It’s also a key factor in a keyword’s Quality Score.
 Learn expert tips (and common mistakes to avoid) to optimize your landing pages for higher conversions.

 In this article, we’ll cover everything about measuring and improving this metric, including tools to use and common mistakes to avoid when building landing pages.

-Landing page experience is a Google Ads metric that reflects how relevant and useful your landing page is for the searcher.
-Let’s break it down:
+Google Ads landing page experience is a metric that reflects how relevant and useful your landing page is for the searcher.

 1. Increase page speed